nfedyashev/retryable/README.md

 Supported Ruby Versions
 -------

-This library aims to support and is [tested against][travis] the following Ruby
+This library aims to support and is tested against the following Ruby versions:
-versions:

 * Ruby 1.9
 * Ruby 2.0